BEHV 7021 Neuroscience Methods

 Coordinator Yossi Buskila Opens in new window

 Description A multidisciplinary team will provide an introduction to several aspects of neuroscience including cellular, computational, behavioural and biomedical neuroscience.
 The program will provide a strong foundation in modern neuroscience for those wishing to pursue further independent research in the field.
 With a focus on real-world neuroscience research, topics include introductory biology, computational modelling, biosignal acquisition, signal processing and data mining.
-The unit will include lecture and laboratory work.
+The subject will include lecture and laboratory work.

 School Graduate Research School